Sabrinas Organizing

 LARGE PROJECTS CHECKLIST

-The 3rd checklist (Affiliate Link) is for projects that usually involve saving money to do.
-You may even need help from experts for certain tasks in the project.
-This checklist (Affiliate Link) would include kitchen remodels.
+The 3rd checklist (affiliate) is for projects that usually involve saving money.
+You may even need help from experts for specific tasks in the project.
+This checklist (affiliate) would include kitchen remodels.
 Bathroom remodels.
-Getting a new deck.
-Installing a new patio.
+Some examples would be installing a new deck and patio.

 large projects checklist

-Each checklist (Affiliate Link) has a checkbox column to use when completed, a column to write to do tasks, a column for where in the house the task needs to be done, and a complete by date, which will help you manage your time with all the tasks.
+Each checklist (affiliate) has a checkbox column to use when completed, a column to write to-do tasks, a column for where in the house the task needs to be done, and a completion date, which will help you manage your time with all the tasks.

-After repairing all these areas, you then need a checklist (Affiliate Link) to maintain the newly updated area.
-So, I included my house cleaning checklists (Affiliate Link).
+After repairing all these areas, you then need a checklist to maintain the newly updated area.
+So, I included my house cleaning checklists (affiliate).

 HOUSE CLEANING /MAINTAINING CHECKLIST:

-Instead of cleaning the house once a month or never, try splitting up the tasks during the week to allow for more family time and relaxation during the weekend.
+Instead of cleaning the house once a month or never, try dividing the tasks throughout the week to allow for more family time and relaxation during the weekend.
 I used it in the past to help me break up the house cleaning chores into five days.

 monday cleaning checklist